 Omega-3 fatty acids, which you get mainly from fish, are leading examples of fats that you need to enjoy superb health.
 There is evidence that fatty acids support joint health.

 Omega-3 fatty acids reduce pain and joint stiffness.
 This explains why you will commonly find them recommended for people with arthritis.

 But Omega-3 fatty acids aren’t the only ones that can improve your arthritis and overall health.
 Gamma-linoleic acid (GLA) is another that can help.
 This is present in the seeds of some plants, including black currants, hemp, and evening primrose.

 Linoleic acid is an important fatty acid that your body uses to produce prostaglandins.
 These lipid compounds regulate your immune responses.
 They help you fight inflammation, the main problem in arthritis.

 Ensuring sufficient levels of vitamins in your body can prove helpful in fighting arthritis.
-Vitamin C is an essential to give special attention.
-This promotes strong antioxidant effect.
+Vitamin C is essential to give special attention.
+This promotes a strong antioxidant effect.